eclipse-archived/codewind-docs/docs/_documentations/project-settings.md

 ## Maven profiles
 `mavenProfiles: <string[]>`
-- Only applicable to Microprofile and Spring projects.
+- Only applicable to MicroProfile and Spring projects.
 - Set a list of profiles if your project requires to use additional Maven profiles when Codewind issues Maven commands.
 - Do not overwrite nor remove the profile.
 - Maven profiles can be used in conjunction with Maven properties.

 ## Maven properties
 `mavenProperties: <string[]>`
-- Only for Microprofile and Spring projects.
+- Only for MicroProfile and Spring projects.
-- Maven properties can be entered in the form `key=value`.
+- Use the form `key=value` to enter Maven properties.
 - Do not overwrite the property.
 - Maven properties can be used in conjunction with Maven profiles.